-Whether you’re building a new site or optimizing an existing one, you should be aware of what your competitors are doing in terms of their websites’ content and optimization.
+Whether you’re building a new site or optimizing an existing one, you should be aware of what your competitors are doing in terms of their websites’ content strategy and optimization.

 Because you are competing with them for the same visitors.
-In the new era of OC/DC, it’s all about content, and how we optimize its distribution and conversion.
+In the new era of OC/DC, it’s all about content strategy, and how we optimize its distribution and conversion.
 Winning at OC/DC is extremely important as it results in both capturing more web traffic and converting it at a better rate.
 It can also be measured in very tangible and direct ways (revenue from new sales, new users, advertising revenue, etc.).

-Understanding your competitor’s content can help you win at OC/DC by creating (or refreshing) your content so that it is stronger than theirs.
+Understanding your competitor’s content strategy can help you win at OC/DC by creating (or refreshing) your content so that it is stronger than theirs.
 Here’s a few tactics to get there, in no particular order.

 - Eclipse: the idea here is to build superior content that “eclipses” each of your competitor’s most important content pieces.
 There are multiple ways to measure what’s important, but that’s for another post.
-Focus on making your content demonstrably better than theirs (tighter headlines, smoother grammar, easier to read, more frequently updated, better designed, you get the idea).
+Focus on making your content strategy demonstrably better than theirs (tighter headlines, smoother grammar, easier to read, more frequently updated, better designed, you get the idea).
 Copyblogger is rich with ideas on how to do this.

 - Differentiate: create content that covers topics they don’t.
 Build your long-tail superset.
 In other words, zag.

-- Never Sleep: keep adding and refreshing your content so you’re a moving target and not easy prey.
+- Never Sleep: keep adding and refreshing your content strategy so you’re a moving target and not easy prey.
 This will make both of the above tactics hard for them.

 Since most content is usually summarized through headlines, there is no doubt of their importance.
 They contribute significantly to engagement and conversion.
 Researching your competitor’s headlines can be of huge help to aid in understanding their overall brand positioning and content strategy.

 Page Titles, Meta Descriptions, and URLs